 It is listed under "WordPress" > "WordPress Role Manager Plugins".
-The author name is Jordi Canals, Kevin Behrens.
-It is published by WordPress Plugin Repository.
-More than 350,561 users are already downloaded this.
+It is developed by Jordi Canals, Kevin Behrens.
+The publisher name is WordPress Plugin Repository.
+386,203+ users are downloaded this already.
 It was first get published on July 30, 2012.
-It was last get upgraded on July 21, 2018.
+It was last get upgraded on September 25, 2018.

 2. User Role Editor

 In case you're seeking the ability to change the roles and capabilities quickly, then the User Role Editor is worth a try.
 The plugin helps in managing several user roles and capabilities of a WordPress website.
 Most importantly, it enables site owners to change the user capabilities in just a few clicks.